tsuyoshi-otake/http-driver-optimized/memory-bank/systemPatterns.md

 Pattern: Consumers can implement token refresh strategies that buffer failed requests and replay them once a new token is issued.

+### 8) URL Safety
+- URL concatenation must always use the `joinUrl` utility to prevent double slashes.
+- This applies to:
+  - Base URL + Endpoint concatenation
+  - Version injection scenarios
+  - Any path joining operations

+Pattern: Never use simple string concatenation (`/`) for URL parts.
+Always use `joinUrl(...)` from [`src/utils/index.ts`](../src/utils/index.ts).

 ## Extensibility Points

 Driver configuration shape: [`interface DriverConfig`](../src/utils/driver-contracts.ts:34)